praxis/praxis/CONTRIBUTING.md

 a new feature.
 However, there might be a way to implement that feature *on top of* Praxis.

+If you want to work on something that we have already reviewed and prepared, checkout the *Ready* column on our [Waffle board](https://waffle.io/rightscale/praxis).

 ### Discuss your design on the mailing list

 We recommend discussing your plans on the